All Episodes

 A Land So Strange.

-Andres Resendiz.
+Andres Resendis.

 joe rogan

-Which is a fascinating book because they essentially document the spread of disease without meaning to do it because that is really where it all started from.
+Which is a fascinating book because they essentially document the spread of disease without meaning to do it, because that is really where it all started from.

 elliott west